-The information in this document which relates to Mineral Resources has been reviewed by Mr Ian Cullen, B.Sc.
+The information in this document which relates to Mineral Resources at the Apurimac, Cusco and Cerro Ccopane projects has been reviewed and confirmed by Mr Ian Cullen, B.Sc.
 (Geology), who is an employee of Strike Resources Ltd and is a member of the Australasian Institute of Mining and Metallurgy.
-Mr Cullen has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he are undertaking, to qualify as Competent Persons as defined in the 2004 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves (the JORC Code)."
+Mr Cullen has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking, to qualify as Competent Persons as defined in the 2004 Edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves (the JORC Code)."
 Mr Cullen consents to the inclusion in this document of the matters based on this information in the form and context in which it appears.